AVSimulation/SCANeR-Quick-Starts/Pages/HT_ADAS/SAMPLE_ADAS_AEB.md

 3. Start the `ADAS_PY` module instead.
    (`Right Click > Start process`, or simply double-click on it)

-   > Here the python installation delivered with SCANeR is launched behind the scene.

 4. Start the simulation

     *From there the behaviour is the same as with the compiled module `ADAS_ACC`.*